JuliaMolSim/AtomsCalculators.jl/docs/src/interface-definition.md

 end
 ```

-This creates both `forces` and `forces!`. `AtomsCalculators.promote_force_type(system, calculator)` creates a force type for the calculator for given input that can be used to allocate force data.
+This creates both `forces` and `forces!` and `calculate` command with `Forces()` support. `AtomsCalculators.promote_force_type(system, calculator)` creates a force type for the calculator for given input that can be used to allocate force data.
 You can also allocate for some other type, of your choosing or use the default one.
 You can overload `promote_force_type` for your force type, so that users can preallocate data for the force calculator.

-!!! note "Type definition under @generate_complement macro"
-    You need to use explicit definition of type when using
-    `@generate_complement` macro. `Main.MyType` is fine `MyType` is not!

-    You also need to define the type before macro call.

 Alternatively the definition could have been done with